iamchathu/hexo-tag-tweetable-quote/README.md

 # About

 This is a [Hexo](https://hexo.io) tag plugin for including a tweetable quote into your pages/posts.
-Examples of what they can look like are below:
+Example of what they can look like is attached below:

 ![](./screens/preview.png)